ATP Qatar Open

 Men’s Singles

-The current champion in the men’s singles event, Daniil Medvedev beat Andy Murray (Final), Felix Auger-Aliassime (Semifinals), Christopher O’Connell (Quarterfinals), and Liam Broady (Second Round) on his way to claiming the 2023 singles title.
+The current champion in the men’s singles event, Daniil Medvedev beat Andy Murray (Final), Felix Auger-Aliassime (Semifinals), Christopher O’Connell (Quarterfinals), and Liam Broady (Second Round) on his way to claiming the 2023 singles title – see highlights from the final below.

 Roger Federer currently holds the record for most singles titles with three titles to his name (2005, 2006, and 2011).

-Below is a list of winners and runner-ups in the men’s singles in Doha from 2012 to 2023.
+Below is a list of past winners and runners-up in the men’s singles in Doha from 2012 to 2023.
 For a full list, check out the official ATP website.

 YearWinnerRunner UpScore in Final